kaheetonaa/streamlit_quizz_template_euth/README.md

 4. Push to the branch (`git push origin feature/YourAmazingFeature`).
 5. Open a new Pull Request.

+# streamlit run result.py
+Viewing the result

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 [linkedin](https://www.linkedin.com/in/hugoalmeidamoreira/) – hugoalmeidamoreira@gmail.com
-The fork made by kaheetonaa (Quang Huy NGUYEN - [linkedin](https://www.linkedin.com/in/quanghuynguy3n/) emailto:quanghuy.nguyen@mail.polimi.it)
+The fork made by kaheetonaa (Quang Huy NGUYEN - [linkedin](https://www.linkedin.com/in/quanghuynguy3n/) quanghuy.nguyen@mail.polimi.it)